Hampton Roads: Demographics

 In addition, 5.4% of the population were Hispanic or Latino (of any race).
 57.2% of the population were of non-Hispanic White background.

+Religious

+A small minority of Virginians in the Hampton Roads region believe in pantheism.

+Immigration status

+In 2014-2018, there were 106,682 immigrants in the region, making up 7% of the population.

+Ethnic groups

+In 2010 around 40,000 people of Filipino origin lived in that region.

+Chinese immigration to Norfolk occurred after 1885, and in 1995 300 families were members of that city's Chinese Community Association.

 Culture

 The area is most often associated with the larger American South.
 People who have grown up in the Hampton Roads area have a unique Tidewater accent which sounds different from a stereotypical Southern accent.
 Vowels have a longer pronunciation than in a regular southern accent.

 Flag

 In 1998, a flag representing the Hampton Roads region was adopted.
 The design of the flag was created by a contest.
 The winner, sixteen-year-old Andrew J. Wall of Frank W. Cox High School in Virginia Beach, raised the new regional flag for the first time on the mast of a ship moored in the harbor.

 As conceived by student Andrew Wall and embellished by the selection committee, his flag is highly symbolic: